How to tell if your turbo is blown

 If you are experiencing some or all of these, there could be a problem with your turbo.

-• Engine oil - your turbo needs oil to function properly.
-A lack of oil, the wrong grade of oil, or poor quality oil will lead to a build up of carbon deposits and contaminants in the engine, which can cause abrasive damage to the turbo.
-We recommend using quality, fully - synthetic oil to stop this build up.
+• Engine oil: Your turbo needs oil to function properly.
+A lack of oil, the wrong grade of oil, or poor-quality oil in your car can cause a build-up of carbon deposits and contaminants in the engine.
+These deposits can cause abrasive damage to the turbo which can impact how it works.
+You can avoid this happening to you by only using high-quality, fully - synthetic oil in your car.

-• The car's age and mileage.
-Although turbos are designed to last for the lifetime of the vehicle, it is possible for them to wear out over time.
-This might be down to the quality of the turbo originally fitted, or how hard you drive the car.
+• The car's age and mileage: Although turbos are designed to last for the lifetime of the vehicle, they can wear out over time.
+A worn, damaged or faulty turbo may be the result of a poor-quality part or how hard you drive the car.

-• Cracked or worn seals.
-Damaged seals between the compressor and the engine will allow oil to leak into the exhaust system, so the turbo has to work harder to increase air pressure.
+• Cracked or worn seals: Damaged seals between the compressor and the engine can cause oil to leak into the exhaust system.
+This can cause the turbo to work harder to increase air pressure which can lead it to become damaged or even fail.

 What to do if you have a blown turbo

-If you think you might have a blown turbo, get it looked at as soon as possible by a qualified technician.
+If you think you might have a blown turbo, get it checked as soon as possible by a qualified technician.
 The longer you leave it, the more damage it'll cause, and the more expensive it'll be to fix the problem.

-At Halfords Autocentres, we offer a Diagnostic Check for just £49.99.
+At our garages, we offer a complete car turbo Diagnostic Check at an affordable price.
 Our ATA-trained technicians use state-of-the-art car diagnostic test equipment to identify and advise on any necessary repairs.
 If your turbo does need replacing, a full quote will be provided before additional work is carried out.
-Only then will our team fit the right Original Equipment (OE) turbo to your vehicle.

 Book a Diagnostic Check